faker-js/faker/README.md

 See our documentation for a list of [provided languages](https://fakerjs.dev/api/localization.html#localization)

+Please note that not every locale provides data for every module.
+In out pre-made locales, we fallback to english in such a case as this is the most complete and most common used language.

 ## ⚙️ Setting a randomness seed

 If you want consistent results, you can set your own seed: